tajidyakub/PremierLeague.json/README.md

-# PremierLeague18-19.json
+# PremierLeague.json
-Premier League season 2018-19 data in JSON format.
+Premier League data in JSON format.

-The Data in the JSON format aims to contain Premier League data for the season 2018-19.
+The Data in the JSON format aims to contain Premier League data.

+## Seasons

+- [x] Season 2018-19

 ### Data includes: